SumedhDawadi/SOC---Incident-Response-and-Threat-Hunting/README.md

 An incident is an event with a negative consequence.
 One example of an incident is a system crash.
 Another example is unauthorized access to sensitive data.
 Incidents can also occur due to natural disasters, power failures, etc.

 There is no single definition for what an IT security incident is, and therefore it varies between organizations.
 We define an IT security incident as an event with a clear intent to cause harm that is performed against a computer system.
-Examples of incidents are:
+Examples of incidents are :

 - Data theft
 - Funds theft